top of page

 Suzanne Godbey, Family Coach

 As a retired Jeffco elementary school teacher, Suzanne is passionate about education, creating community, and opportunities for lifelong learning and growth.
-She holds a Bachelors degree in Science and Masters in General Education.
-Since JPP joining JPP in May 2022, Suzanne has fostered close relationships with the JPP community, supporting families on their path to prosperity.
+She holds a bachelor's degree in Science and a master's in General Education.
+Since joining JPP in May 2022, Suzanne has fostered close relationships with the JPP community, supporting families on their path to prosperity.

 Zoe Colvin, Family Coach